CodeReviewDAO/dxd_codereview/Reviews/545 - CasperDash (Account management, signer)/5 - CasperDash extension signer/README.md

 ### Project Documentation

-_Summarize the project level documentation you encountered.
-This covers the information provided in the README for the project, as well any exampled provided.
-Provide a `PASS`, `FAIL`, or `PASS With Notes` for the requirements below.
-In the case of `PASS With Notes`, make sure that the notes for improvement are clearly spelled out in this section._
+Sufficient project documentation is provided as readme files and additional details exist in other policy and similar files.
+Some installation instructions could be improved for better understandability but in its current form, the documentation meets its goal.

 Requirement | Finding
 ------------ | -------------
-Usage Documented | PASS / FAIL / PASS with Notes Example Documented | PASS / FAIL / PASS with Notes
+Usage Documented | PASS
+Example Documented | PASS

 ## Overall Conclusion on Documentation

-_Summarize your review of the documentation in this project, including code, usage and examples_
+Code documentation and overall project documentation are sufficient for this project.

 # Open Source Practices